-In private practice since 2003, I am profoundly aware of the importance of your choice and a connection with your therapist.
-At the heart of effective counselling is the experience of trust in the therapist.
+In private practice since 2003, I know that the heart of effective counselling is the experience of trust in the therapist.
 This is based on clinical evidence and personal experience.

-I offer a FREE brief initial phone consultation.
-As an integrative counsellor, I can bring the right approach to suit your specific needs.
-Some clients prefer a structured approach using aspects of CBT; others may prefer a more psychodynamic method to help understand past experiences in depth.
+As an integrative counsellor, I bring the right approach to suit your specific needs.
+Some people prefer a structured approach or to use aspects of CBT; others may prefer a more psychodynamic method to help understand past experiences in depth.

-I provide a supportive and reflective environment in which we can work, giving you the time and space to decide our focus and pace.
+I provide a supportive and reflective environment in which we can work, giving you time and space.
+Being non-judgemental is key to my work.

 Years ago in a pastoral context I supported those going through bereavement.
-This was after I had been through a number of losses in a very short time, including friends dying in the bombing at Lockerbie.
-So I was walking with people along similar routes if not the same experiences.
+This was after I had been through a number of losses in a very short time, including friends dying in a bombing.

 A few years later I became seriously ill.
-Afterwards I had a block of time limited focused counselling.
-This helped steady me and helped me sort through how I was feeling and reacting to the consequences and impact of the illness, including losing my job.
+Afterwards I had a block of time limited counselling.
+This helped me sort through how I was feeling and reacting to the consequences and impact of the illness, including losing my job.

 The above two experiences of listening to and being listened to are part of what led me to become a counsellor.
 I believe in the power of therapy through personal experience.

-I'm interested the process of creativity.
+I'm interested the process and power of creativity.
 I used to work in an art gallery but I can't draw or paint.
 Being creative to me seems close to playing, enjoying being in the moment, from cooking to gardening, personally and professionally.

 How do I work?

-Having spoken on the phone, we can arrange an initial session after which we agree to work for 6 sessions.
+Either after having spoken or by email, we arrange an initial session after which we can agree to work for 6 sessions.
 Then we review how things are going.